 Few colleges have a first-year requirement like Freshman Studies, a two-term introduction to the liberal arts and sciences that will teach you how to think, write, and speak like a Lawrentian.
-From 11:10 am to 12:20 pm every Monday, Wednesday, and Friday, you and your classmates (divided into small classes of 14–15 each) will explore with your professors about a dozen compelling works from a common reading list that changes every year—except for Plato’s Republic, which has been on the list since Freshman Studies started in 1945.
+With your professors and your fellow classmates, you will explore about a dozen compelling works from a common reading list, which changes every year—except for Plato’s Republic, which has been on the list since Freshman Studies started in 1945.

 At the other end of your time at Lawrence is your required Senior Experience, where you will get to show the world what you have learned through an original independent project that you design to demonstrate mastery of your favorite subject matter.
 You may do so through a research project, a seminar paper, a field experience, an exhibition, a performance...it’s your choice because it’s your passion.
 (Grants are available to help students dream big.)

 And everything that happens between Freshman Studies and Senior Experience?
 That’s where Lawrence earns its reputation as one of the Colleges That Change Lives.

 With 1,500 undergraduate students, the Lawrence University community is small enough to feel close-knit but large enough to offer more ways to have an engaging life than you will have hours in a day or days in a week.
 Lawrentians...

 • Join more than 150 student groups and activities, including Lawrence International, Swing Dance Club, Cultural Food Club, Model UN, and Slam Poetry Club;